Let me start by saying that this is one of the most comprehensive tutorials you’ll find on how to start a blog in 2018.

 So, what’s the difference between a website and a blog?

 Simply put, a blog is a subset of a website.
 It’s what makes a website responsive and interactive.

 What do I mean?

-So if what you want is high user engagement, then a blog is what you need.
+If what you want is high user engagement, then a blog is what you need.

-Did you know that there are approximately over 152 million blogs on the internet and that over 2 million blog posts are written every day?
+Do you know that there are approximately over 152 million blogs on the internet and that over 2 million blog posts are written every day?

 Unfortunately, a large percentage of these blogs fail because they didn’t start for the right reasons.
 Other reasons why most new blogs fail include lack of clear goals, passion, creativity, and concentration.

 My first two blogs failed because I obviously didn’t know what I wanted from a blog.
 I was also doing many things the wrong way until I figured out I could no longer continue running them.

 Right now, I’m advising you to please get your acts together and define your goals before starting your new blog.